rudrajadon/Persona-Based-Chat/README.md

 ## 3. **Justifications:**

-- **Dataset Choice:** The dataset used for fine-tuning is a persona-based conversation dataset (referred to as `Cynaptics/persona-chat`), which contains hypothetical dialogues between two personas.
+- **Dataset Choice:** The dataset used for fine-tuning is a persona-based conversation dataset (`Cynaptics/persona-chat`), which contains hypothetical dialogues between two personas.
 This dataset was chosen to train the model to generate more human-like responses that align with specific personalities.

 - **Preprocessing:** The dataset was preprocessed to ensure it was in the required format for fine-tuning.
 Specifically:
   - **Shuffling** and **subsetting** the dataset to select 1000 samples for efficient training.